jackhman/sergio-martin-rubio-site/_posts/2019-10-21-centralized-configuration-with-spring-cloud-config-server.md

 where the `spring.application.name` will be mapped to the `{application}` part of the property file stored in git; `spring.cloud.config.uri` is the `Spring Config Server` application address; and `spring.profiles.active` will be mapped to the `{profile}` part of the property file.
 Addionally, you could set `spring.cloud.config.label` which would be mapped to the commit id, branch name, or tag.
 For the previous example you should have a property file named `first-client-development.yml` on your git config repo in order to use the remote cofiguration.

->Note: Remember that `bootstrap.yml` is loaded before `application.yml`, and it is needed if your application's configuration is stored on a remote configuration server and to decrypt properties in the local external configuration files.
+>Note: Remember that `bootstrap.yml` is loaded before `application.yml`, and so the first one is needed if your application's configuration is stored on a remote configuration server and properties need to be decrypted.

 ## Server Side